StackVista/stackstate-docs/setup/upgrade-stackstate/sts-saas-release-notes.md

 ## StackState v5.0.x

+### v5.0.2 (2022-08-13)

+**Improvements**

+* Made creation of the ClusterRoleBinding in the anomaly detection Helm chart optional to allow non-privileged installation.
+STAC-17061

+**Bug fixes**

+* Fixed race-condition in updating the OIDC refresh_token.
+STAC-17261
+* Fixed multi-level tags not working correctly when used for telemetry grouping.
+STAC-17201
+* Fixed memory leak due to excessive storing of sessions when using token based authentication.
+STAC-17136
+* Exposed the pod securityContext in the anomaly-detection Helm chart.
+STAC-17036
+* Fixed an issue causing the problem producer to crash in a loop.
+STAC-17028
+* Upgraded jmx-exporter to v0.17, patching the CVE-2017-18640 vulnerability.
+STAC-17027
+* Included prometheus-elasticsearch-exporter as Helm chart dependency of the elasticsearch chart.
+STAC-16995
+* Fixed issue where the problem producer would crash with a NullPointerException.
+STAC-17361

+**Security**

+Upgraded:

+* libssl/libcrypto to 1.1.1q-r0, patching the CVE-2022-2097 vulnerability.
+STAC-17145
+* ncurses-terminfo and ncurses-libs to 6.2_p20210612-r1, patching the CVE-2022-29458 vulnerability.
+STAC-17144
+* execa to 2.0..0, patching the Gemnasium-05cfa2e8-2d0c-42c1-8894-638e2f12ff3d vulnerability.
+STAC-17100
+* url-parse to 1.5.9, patching the CVE-2022-0686 vulnerability.
+STAC-17098
+* tmpl to 1.0.5, patching the CVE-2021-3777 vulnerability.
+STAC-17085
+* shelljs to 0.8.5, patching the CVE-2022-0144 vulnerability.
+STAC-17079
+* shell-quote to 1.7.3, patching the CVE-2021-42470 vulnerability.
+STAC-17078
+* json-schema to 0.4.0, patching the CVE-2021-3918 vulnerability.
+STAC-17071
+* ini to 1.3.6 patching the CVE-2020-7780 vulnerability.
+STAC-17070
+* eventsource to 1.1.1, patching the CVE-2022-1650 vulnerability.
+STAC-17067
+* curl and libcurl to 7.79.1-r2, patching the CVE-2022-27781 and CVE-2022-27782 vulnerabilities.
+STAC-17003

 ### v5.0.0 (2022-06-24)

 The StackState v5.0 release delivers brand new features and enhancements that help your team troubleshoot faster.
 Here are some highlights: